That-Cool-Coder/is-it-rick/README.md

 Home page of managing Rick Rolls.
 Requires the client to be logged in and have a session id in their cookies.

-#### `/login/` (planned)
+#### `/sign-in/`

-A page where clients can login and get a session id for managing things.
-Accepts url parameter `return_url`, which is where clients are sent to after a successful login.
+A page where clients can sign in and get a session id for managing things. (planned:) Accepts url parameter `return_url`, which is where clients are sent to after a successful sign in.

 ## Data storage